UPDATED: July, 2019

 Northern Ireland is home to many Game of Thrones filming sites like the Dark Hedges and Ballintoy.
 Others include Portstewart Strand, Downhill Beach and Castle Ward.
 See the list of Game of Thrones filming sites in Northern Ireland here.

 If you follow this itinerary you will be assured of seeing the top sights of Northern Ireland and will undoubtedly fall in love with this stunning country just as we did.
-However, please take our advice and don’t look at this road trip as just a check list of must-sees.
+However, please take our advice and don’t look at this road trip as just a checklist of must-sees.
 As we said before having a car gives you the opportunity to really explore and discover your own new favorite spots.
 If you see a side road, a village, a local pub, an overlook or anything else that calls to you, do yourself a favor and answer that call.
 Some of the best memories are made when you get off the beaten path and Northern Ireland is a perfect place to do that.

 Pin It For Later

 Disclaimer: We were hosted by Hertz rental car as well as Rathmullan House in order for us to review and share the experience with our readers.
 However, as always every word and opinion in this article is 100% our own.
+This article may also contain affiliate links which means that by purchasing through these links we may receive a small commission at no extra cost to you.
+Although we make no guarantees for products and services purchased we do only suggest things that we have researched or experienced ourselves.
+This is just one way that we generate an income with our business which allows us to continue providing great travel tips, guides and stories.
+We thank you for your support.